 ii) Lack of financial resources.
 Some firms claimed that they could not afford to monitor all data access activities as it was expensive.

-iii) An absence of monitoring tools.
-Not having the right analytics tools and technical controls to monitor data access is another reason why the sensitive data is often left in the open.
+iii) Absence of monitoring tools.
+Not having the right analytics tools and technical controls to monitor data access is another reason why sensitive data is often left in the open.